Jonesyme/AutoAddress/README.md

 # AutoAddress
 **Summary:** Create an app that allows the user to search for an address.
-Use Google's auto-completion API to make address selection easier.
+Use Google's auto-completion API to make address selection easier.<br />
 **For extra credit:**
 <ol>
   <li>display the address on a map</li>